Can Cats Eat Eggs? Here's What Experts Recommend

-Cats are meat-eaters, so adding protein-rich eggs to their diet is a no-brainer, right?
-While it’s true that eggs are safe for cats to eat, the question of whether you should start making omelets for your kitty is a bit more complicated.
+Cats are meat eaters, so adding protein-rich eggs to their diet is a no-brainer, right?
+While your kitty may eye your morning breakfast, the question of whether you should share a bite or start making omelets for your cat is a bit complicated.
 Here are a few factors to consider:

 - Are there any nutritional benefits to feeding cats eggs?